eh3rrera/ARKitAnimation/README.md

 # ARKitAnimation
 Simple animation of a 3D model made with Mixamo and presented in an AR scene with ARKit.
-Follow the tutorial at the Pusher blog (not yet published).
+Follow the [tutorial at Pusher's blog](https://blog.pusher.com/animating-3d-model-ar-arkit-mixamo/).

 [![Animating a 3D model with ARKit and Mixamo](https://img.youtube.com/vi/MLBQWCgRepk/0.jpg)](http://www.youtube.com/watch?v=MLBQWCgRepk)

 # Requirements

-- Xcode 9 (Beta 5 at least)
+- Xcode 9
 - iOS 11
 - An iOS device with an A9 or better processor (iPhone 6s or superior, iPad Pro, iPad 2017)